-In what was a dismal year for Spanish Mortgages the total decrease on mortgages for the year was 27.8% and the November to December variation was the highest decrease seen in the last 5 years apart from 2011.
+In what was a dismal year for Spanish loans the total decrease on mortgages for the year was 27.8% and the November to December variation was the highest decrease seen in the last 5 years apart from 2011.

 Given that the level of mortgages granted for dwellings has fallen every year since the peak by at least 20% or more the 27.8% decrease is very significant.

-The level of mortgages being redeemed topped the 20,000 level in December with yet another consecutive month of a net outflow of mortgage balances from the Banks books.
+The level of home credits being redeemed topped the 20,000 level in December with yet another consecutive month of a net outflow of mortgage balances from the Banks books.
 Within these figures is the number of mortgages closed due to repossession the data for which is not split out from the natural closure of a loan due to it being paid up fully or a mortgage being closed due to sale of the property.

 As previously reported there is a significant wind of change in the lending market.
 Lenders who had withdrawn from lending have come back into the market, we are seeing for the first time in many years new best buys and drops in pricing and all Banks have now instigated mortgage targets for the year of 2014.

-Whilst these actions may not be reflected in either Januarys or Februarys official figures it can be expected the increased activity will show an improvement in the number of new mortgages granted from March onwards.
+Whilst these actions may not be reflected in either Januarys or Februarys official figures it can be expected the increased activity will show an improvement in the number of new loans granted from March onwards.